trinitylake-io/trinitylake/docs/format/overview.md

 ## Introduction

-The TrinityLake format defines a LakeHouse-specific [key-value map](tree/search-tree-map.md) implemented using a [B-epsilon tree](tree/b-epsilon-tree.md).
+The TrinityLake format defines a Lakehouse-specific [key-value map](tree/search-tree-map.md) implemented using a [B-epsilon tree](tree/b-epsilon-tree.md).

-- The keys of this map are IDs of objects in a LakeHouse
+- The keys of this map are IDs of objects in a Lakehouse
 - The values of this map are location pointers to the **Object Definitions**

-We denote such tree as the **TrinityLake Tree**, and denote a LakeHouse implemented using the TrinityLake format as a **Trinity LakeHouse**.
+We denote such tree as the **TrinityLake Tree**, and denote a Lakehouse implemented using the TrinityLake format as a **Trinity Lakehouse**.

 The TrinityLake format contains the following specifications: